 In 2022, University of Zurich completed an IIS of COMP360 titled "Phase II, Randomized, Double Blind, Placebo Controlled, Parallel Group, Single Center Study of Psilocybin Efficacy in Major Depression."
 (ClinicalTrials.gov Identifier: NCT03715127).
 The investigator published data from this study in The Lancet (Von Rotz et al, Lancet 2023; 56:101809).
 In this double-blind, randomized clinical trial, 52 patients with major depressive disorder were randomized 1:1 to receive either a single, moderate dose (0.215 mg/kg body weight) of COMP360 psilocybin or placebo in conjunction with psychological support.
 MADRS and Beck's Depression Inventory (BDI) scores were assessed to estimate depression severity and the primary endpoints were defined as changes from baseline to two weeks after the administration of COMP360.
-At the two-week endpoint, remission rates were reported in 54% (COMP360 psilocybin: 14/26 vs. Placebo: 3/26; P = 0.0034) and for BDI in 54% (COMP360 psilocybin: 14/26 vs. Placebo: 3/26; P = 0.0025).
-At the two-week endpoint, remission rates were reported in 54% of patients for MADRS (COMP360 psilocybin: 14/26 vs. Placebo: 3/26; P = 0.013).
+At the two-week endpoint, response rates resulted in 58% for MADRS (COMP360 psilocybin: 15/26 vs. Placebo: 4/26; P = 0.0034) and for BDI in 54% (COMP360 psilocybin: 14/26 vs. Placebo: 3/26; P = 0.0025).
+At the two-week endpoint, remission rates were reported in 54% of patients for MADRS (COMP360 psilocybin: 14/26 vs. Placebo: 3/26; P = 0.0023) and assessed by BDI in 46% (COMP360 psilocybin: 12/26 vs. Placebo: 3/26; P = 0.013).
 Adverse events were in line with other studies and included headache, dizziness, nausea and diarrhea.
 No cases of suicidal behavior occurred during the trial period of approximately one month and no treatment-related serious adverse events were reported.